SharePoint Customizations: Simple to Complex

 KLST has experience developing the following types of SharePoint 2013 apps:

-- Create a basic app for SharePoint by using “Napa” Office 365 Development Tools: KLST can develop apps that includes controls and code for managing lists and list items or apps that tackle key business requirements.
+- Create a basic app for SharePoint by using “Napa” Microsoft 365 Development Tools: KLST can develop apps that includes controls and code for managing lists and list items or apps that tackle key business requirements.
 For example, KLST has created an app for SharePoint that helps users track expenses and plan events.
-By using “Napa” Office 365 Development Tools, we can create your apps for SharePoint inside your browser instead of in Visual Studio.
+By using “Napa” Microsoft 365 Development Tools, we can create your apps for SharePoint inside your browser instead of in Visual Studio.
 At any time, you can download your project and open it in Visual Studio for more advanced scenarios.

 - Create a basic SharePoint-hosted app: